spieg16/stereo-display/README.md

 5. Once audio is detected, the app waits briefly before fingerprinting.
 6. A 20-second initial sample is sent to ACRCloud.
 7. If recognition fails, a 30-second fallback sample is attempted.
 8. If recognized, the result is passed through conservative Spotify metadata correction.
+Protected recordings (live, unplugged, concert, etc.) are matched conservatively, and Spotify compilation matches may be used to infer missing protected-recording metadata.
 9. The active title is cleaned before display, internal comparison, and Last.fm submission.
 10. The app retrieves artwork, sends Last.fm Now Playing, and displays the track.
 11. During playback, the app records 12-second recheck samples every 30 seconds.